Addqd/TechNexus/README.md

 Technologies used: HTML, CSS, JavaScript, React.

-Author strictly prohibits any anouthorised mentions or uses of hiw work without his permisson.
+Author strictly prohibits any anouthorised mentions or uses of his work without his permisson.